-(g) Each District Council shall have a Chair, a member of the Nominating Committee, and a Community Engagement Coordinator.
+- (f) Each District Council shall have a Chair, a member of the Nominating Committee, and a Community Engagement Coordinator.
 District Council members on each District Council shall determine which member shall serve as Chair, which member shall serve on the Nominating Committee, and which member shall serve as Community Engagement Coordinator.
 Within 30 days of members taking office, each District Council shall submit to the Commission a document identifying who has been selected to fill each of these positions.
-If, 30 days after taking office, members of any District Council have not filled one or more of these positions, the Commission shall assign roles by a majority vote of the Commission.
+If, 30 days after taking office, members of any District Council have not filled one or more of these positions, the Commission shall assign roles by a majority vote of the Commission. - (g) District Council members may enlist qualified volunteers to assist them in carrying out their duties, including but not limited to serving on committees, pursuant to this section.